TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/mkr1310/_index.md

 Download the latest release of the [Arduino Software (IDE)](https://www.arduino.cc/en/Main/Software), [install](https://www.arduino.cc/en/Guide) it on your operating system and run it.

-First we're going to install the drivers for the board.
+Before we get to programming you need to install a few additional things.
+First is the drivers for the board.
 This can be done by clicking the **second icon in the left-hand menu** or navigating to **Tools > Board > Board Manager...**.
-Here we need to look for the **Arduino SAMD boards (32-bits Arm® Cortex®-M0+)** and install it.
+Here you need to look for the **Arduino SAMD boards (32-bits ARM® Cortex®-M0+)** and install it.

 {{< figure src="boards-manager.png" alt="Arduino Boards Manager" >}}

-Then we need to install the library.
-To install it, click on the **third icon in the left-hand menu** or navigate to **Tools > Manage libraries..**.
+Then you need to install the library for the board.
+Click on the **third icon in the left-hand menu** or navigate to **Tools > Manage libraries..**.
 In here search for **MKRWAN** and install it.

 {{< figure src="library-manager.png" alt="Arduino Library Manager" >}}

 {{< note "You might have noticed there is also a library named MKRWAN_v2 from Arduino.
 We used the MKRWAN library for this tutorial, but both libraries work.
 As the two libraries rely on two separate firmware, it is important that your device has the correct firmware installed.
-Updating it is done by running the File > Examples > MKRWAN / MKRWAN_v2 > MKRWANFWUpdate_standalone example from the corresponding library. " />}}
+Updating it is done by running the *File > Examples > MKRWAN / MKRWAN_v2 > MKRWANFWUpdate_standalone* example from the corresponding library. " />}}

-Once we have downloaded the library, we will need to upload an example from the **MKRWAN** library, called **FirstConfiguration**.
+Once you have downloaded the library, you will need to upload an example code from the **MKRWAN** library, called **FirstConfiguration**.
 You can find this in **File > Examples > MKRWAN > FirstConfiguration**.

 Then plug the Arduino into your computer.
 In the IDE, click on **Select Board** at the top, and select your **Arduino MKR WAN 1310**.

 {{< figure src="select-board.png" alt="Selecting Board" >}}

-Once that is done you can upload the file to the board.
+Once that is done you can upload the file to the board (Using the **->** button).
 Once the code is uploaded successfully, open the Serial Monitor.
 You can open it by clicking the **icon in the top-right corner**.

 {{< figure src="serial-monitor.png" alt="Serial Monitor" >}}

-Here we will find the unique Device EUI as displayed in the picture below:
+Here you will find the unique Device EUI as displayed in the picture below:

 {{< figure src="device-eui.png" alt="EUI of the device in the serial monitor" >}}